up42/docs/source/up42-blocks/processing/land-cover.rst

 .. _land-cover-block:

-Beta Land Cover Segmentation Pléiades/SPOT
+Land Cover Classifier for Pléiades/SPOT (Beta version)
 ==========================================

 .. warning::
    This block is currently in a *beta* release stage.

-Please see the `block details page <https://marketplace.up42.com/block/dd0ffe31-6d70-45a0-90d2-ddebe73ce807>`_ for context.
+For more information, please read the `block description <https://marketplace.up42.com/block/dd0ffe31-6d70-45a0-90d2-ddebe73ce807>`_.

 Block type: ``PROCESSING``